vendia/blog/posts/2021-01-25-supply-chain-visibility-with-vendia-share.md

 In the corporate world, manufacturers, shipping agencies, and storefronts, all have a stake in the tracking of goods.
 In the United States alone, the annual cost due to loss of inventory, shipping errors, theft, and damage, may reach more than **46 billion dollars** according to a [2018 National Retail Security Survey](https://cdn.nrf.com/sites/default/files/2018-10/NRF-NRSS-Industry-Research-Survey-2018.pdf).

 Shrinkage, which is the loss of inventory, is a critical focus of corporate logistics and risk management programs.
-To address the problem, corporate strategy and budgeting processes often result in large investments for human resources and digital solutions.
-Often, this results in a lot of new systems that must be integrated, tested, operationalized, and maintained. **What if there is a better way?**
+To address the problem, corporate strategy and budgeting processes often introduce new systems that must be integrated, tested, operationalized, and maintained.
+This results in large investments of human resources and digital solutions, often at great expense.  **What if there is a better way?**